Snappy-AI/.github/profile/README.md

 - Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
 - Collect information about the bug:
 - Stack trace (Traceback)
-- OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
+- OS, Platform and Version
-- Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
+- Software Version.
 - Possibly your input and the output
 - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?

-#### How Do I Submit a Good Bug Report?
+##### How Do I Submit a Good Bug Report?

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: